 The idea for our garden occurred during a visit to the Wild Garden section of the Bodnant Garden, which is near Betws-y-coed, Wales, (which is in the Snowdonia National Park.)
 We enjoyed the created natural feel and we were convinced that this was a perfect model for a California garden.
 So in looking for land in 1987 to build our home, one of the property’s critical features was that it must have a gully that could be transformed into a natural garden.
 We found the land in the Santa Rosa Valley of Ventura County.

-The property was first graded in 1989 as the seller had included grading in the price we’d had paid.
-It wasn’t the way we wanted to have the pad, but did take care of a significant amount of the grading that we were going to do, so it saved us some money.
+The property was first graded in 1989 as the seller had included grading in the price we had paid.
+It wasn’t how we wanted to have the pad but did take care of a significant amount of the grading that we were going to do, so it saved us some money.

-We did our the final grading in July of 1990 after we had developed a plan to minimize the impact to the back part of the property.
-It was our plan to use the existing native trees as part of the garden.
-Unfortunately, the grader next door removed some of the native trees along the boarder of the property.
+We did the final grading in July of 1990 after developed a plan to minimize the impact to the back part of the property.
+We planned to use the existing native trees as part of the garden.
+Unfortunately, the grader next door removed some of the native trees along the border of the property.
 We asked them not to remove any more.

-Unfortunately, in September 1990 we caught them pushing a large amount of boulders and dirt down across our property which wiped out about half the native bushes and all but one tree.
+Unfortunately, in September 1990, we caught them pushing many boulders and dirt down across our property which wiped out about half the native bushes and all but one tree.

-We finished construction of our home in early 1991 and had a mostly a large bare piece of property.
-There were just a few native bushes and one tree toward the back of the property, plus some plants we’d gotten at an earthday celebration in 1990 in Moorpark.
+We finished construction of our home in early 1991 and had mostly a large bare piece of property.
+There were just a few native bushes and one tree toward the back of the property, plus some plants we’d gotten at an Earthday celebration in 1990 in Moorpark.